Fentanyl IV/IM Formula (Sublimaze®)

 You may have low blood pressure or slowed breathing while taking opioid pain medication.
+This medication can affect your breathing as you sleep.
 This usually only happens when the dose of medication is too high or it is increased too quickly.
 This rarely happens to patients who have been taking opioid medications for a long time.

 These side effects can also result from an overdose of opioids.
 If you suspect that you or someone you know has taken an overdose of opioids, call 911 right away.
 If you feel extremely tired, lightheaded, dizzy, sweaty, nauseated, or short of breath, you need to seek care right away.
 Sometimes patients who have taken too much opioid medication will be so sleepy that they can't be awakened or aroused.
 These side effects are emergency situations.
 If any of these symptoms occur, you should seek emergency medical attention.

 Feeling sleepy, drowsy, or lightheaded may happen with the use of opioid pain medication.
 Some people just don't "feel like themselves" on these medications.
 Avoid driving or any other potentially dangerous tasks that require your concentration and a clear head until you feel normal again.
 Avoid alcohol or other sedatives while using these medications unless they are specifically prescribed by your care team.
 Most people will begin to feel like themselves after a few days on the medications.
 If you continue to feel "out of it" after a couple of days, talk to your healthcare provider about adjusting your dosages.

 Constipation Caused by Pain Medications

 Constipation is a very common side effect of pain medications that continues as long as you are taking the medications.
 This side effect can often be managed well with the following preventative measures:

 - Drinking 8-10 glasses of water a day.
 Warm or hot fluids can be helpful.

 - Attempting a bowel movement at the same time each day.